chaoss/wg-metrics-development/focus-areas/people/bot-activity.md

 * Indication of project transparency

 ## Implementation

-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*
+### Filters
 * Ratio of bot to human activity over time
 * Average number of bots over time

-### Filters
 * Bots that have user profiles
 * Bots that require human interaction
 * Bots that function by themselves (automated)